lraty-li/Elden-Ring-Mods/README.md

 ## TODO

-- Handle specific dialogue options for other languages (provided by talkMsg)
 - Only check if the erdtree is burned through Melina, allow chatting even player accept the frenzy frame?
-- Because of not knowing how to check the spirit ashes held by the player, the current mimic tear quest Abolition dialog ```<text id="70000109">"…"</text>``` and ```<text id ="70000110">"…"</text>``` is mainly triggered by checking if the finger slayer blade is in possession, however as the process progresses, the player will lose the item.

 ## Mod implement